This article is the first in a new series where I will be looking at actors who are best known for starring in genre series and films.

 4/ Voice of the Daleks/ Frontier in Space/ Planet of the Daleks/ Death to the Daleks/ Genesis of the Daleks

 Michael Wisher voiced the Doctors greatest enemies in four stories.
 “Frontier in Space”, “The Planet of the Daleks”, “Death to the Daleks” and “Genesis of the Daleks” though he also voiced them in episodes of “blue peter” and the 30th anniversary documentary “More than 30 years in the TARDIS”.
-Wisher was the 6th actor to play the monsters and though not quite as menacing as Peter Hawkins, Roy Skelton or later Nicholas Briggs I still think Michael’s Dalek voices were quite effective.
+Wisher was the 6th actor to play the monsters and though not quite as menacing as Peter Hawkins, Roy Skelton or later Nicholas Briggs, I still think Michael’s Dalek voices were quite effective in their own way.

 His voices lacked the strange rhythmic qualities of Peter Hawkins or the fierce, harsh, rasping tones of Roy Skelton.
 Instead Wisher’s Dalek voices captured the hysteria of the monsters better than anyone else as evidenced by the famous scene in “Death to the Daleks” where one of the pepperpots kills itself simply because it has failed to guard Sarah Jane the Doctors companions properly “HUMAN FEMALE HAS ESCAPED, SELF DESTRUCT I HAVE FAILED, SELF DESTRUCT I HAVE FAILED, SELF DESTRUCT I HAVE FAILED, SELF DESTRUCT I HAVE FAIIIIIILLLLLLEEEEEEEEEEEAAAAAAAAAHHHHHHHH”